 Elements of a clear scope:

-After reviewing thousands of RFP documents, these practices consistently correlate with higher-quality responses:
+These practices consistently correlate with higher-quality responses:

 1. Provide context, not just requirements